kameshtj/Machine-Learning-Algorithms/README.md

 # Machine-Learning-Algorithms
-This repo is to dig up black box machine learning and deep learning algorithms by implementing the algorithms from scratch in python.
+This repository contains implementations of various machine learning algorithms from scratch using Python and Jupyter Notebook.
+Each algorithm is implemented in a separate Jupyter Notebook file and is accompanied by detailed explanations.